alextrzyna/composifx/design/foundation-architecture.md

 ---

-## Appendix A: Distance Field Algorithm (for Auto Fill)
+## Appendix A: Distance Field Algorithm (for FluidFill)

-The Signed Distance Field (SDF) is crucial for Auto Fill's fluid behavior.
+The Signed Distance Field (SDF) is crucial for FluidFill's fluid behavior.

 **Jump Flooding Algorithm (JFA)**
 1. Initialize seeds from opaque pixels